silvanbrenner/camunda-csharp-client/csharp-client/docs/TaskApi.md

             var priority = 56;  // int? | Restrict to tasks that have the given priority. (optional) var maxPriority = 56;  // int? | Restrict to tasks that have a lower or equal priority. (optional) var minPriority = 56;  // int? | Restrict to tasks that have a higher or equal priority. (optional) var dueDate = dueDate_example;  // string | Restrict to tasks that are due on the given date.
-By [default](https://docs.camunda.org/manual/7.14/reference/rest/overview/date-format/), the date must have the format `yyyy-MM-dd'T'HH:mm:ss.SSSZ`, e.g., `2013-01-23T14:42:45.546+0200`. (optional) var dueDateExpression = dueDateExpression_example;  // string | Restrict to tasks that are due on the date described by the given expression.
-See the [User Guide](https://docs.camunda.org/manual/7.14/user-guide/process-engine/expression-language/#internal-context-functions) for more information on available functions.
+By [default](https://docs.camunda.org/manual/7.15/reference/rest/overview/date-format/), the date must have the format `yyyy-MM-dd'T'HH:mm:ss.SSSZ`, e.g., `2013-01-23T14:42:45.546+0200`. (optional) var dueDateExpression = dueDateExpression_example;  // string | Restrict to tasks that are due on the date described by the given expression.
+See the [User Guide](https://docs.camunda.org/manual/7.15/user-guide/process-engine/expression-language/#internal-context-functions) for more information on available functions.
 The expression must evaluate to a `java.util.Date` or `org.joda.time.DateTime` object. (optional) var dueAfter = dueAfter_example;  // string | Restrict to tasks that are due after the given date.
-By [default](https://docs.camunda.org/manual/7.14/reference/rest/overview/date-format/), the date must have the format `yyyy-MM-dd'T'HH:mm:ss.SSSZ`, e.g., `2013-01-23T14:42:45.435+0200`. (optional) var dueAfterExpression = dueAfterExpression_example;  // string | Restrict to tasks that are due after the date described by the given expression.
-See the [user guide](https://docs.camunda.org/manual/7.14/user-guide/process-engine/expression-language/#internal-context-functions) for more information on available functions.
+By [default](https://docs.camunda.org/manual/7.15/reference/rest/overview/date-format/), the date must have the format `yyyy-MM-dd'T'HH:mm:ss.SSSZ`, e.g., `2013-01-23T14:42:45.435+0200`. (optional) var dueAfterExpression = dueAfterExpression_example;  // string | Restrict to tasks that are due after the date described by the given expression.
+See the [user guide](https://docs.camunda.org/manual/7.15/user-guide/process-engine/expression-language/#internal-context-functions) for more information on available functions.
 The expression must evaluate to a `java.util.Date` or `org.joda.time.DateTime` object. (optional) var dueBefore = dueBefore_example;  // string | Restrict to tasks that are due before the given date.
-By [default](https://docs.camunda.org/manual/7.14/reference/rest/overview/date-format/), the date must have the format `yyyy-MM-dd'T'HH:mm:ss.SSSZ`, e.g., `2013-01-23T14:42:45.243+0200`. (optional) var dueBeforeExpression = dueBeforeExpression_example;  // string | Restrict to tasks that are due before the date described by the given expression.
-See the [user guide](https://docs.camunda.org/manual/7.14/user-guide/process-engine/expression-language/#internal-context-functions) for more information on available functions.
-The expression must evaluate to a `java.util.Date` or `org.joda.time.DateTime` object. (optional) var followUpDate = followUpDate_example;  // string | Restrict to tasks that have a followUp date on the given date.
-By [default](https://docs.camunda.org/manual/7.14/reference/rest/overview/date-format/), the date must have the format `yyyy-MM-dd'T'HH:mm:ss.SSSZ`, e.g., `2013-01-23T14:42:45.342+0200`. (optional) var followUpDateExpression = followUpDateExpression_example;  // string | Restrict to tasks that have a followUp date on the date described by the given expression.
-See the [user guide](https://docs.camunda.org/manual/7.14/user-guide/process-engine/expression-language/#internal-context-functions) for more information on available functions.
+By [default](https://docs.camunda.org/manual/7.15/reference/rest/overview/date-format/), the date must have the format `yyyy-MM-dd'T'HH:mm:ss.SSSZ`, e.g., `2013-01-23T14:42:45.243+0200`. (optional) var dueBeforeExpression = dueBeforeExpression_example;  // string | Restrict to tasks that are due before the date described by the given expression.
+See the [user guide](https://docs.camunda.org/manual/7.15/user-guide/process-engine/expression-language/#internal-context-functions) for more information on available functions.
+The expression must evaluate to a `java.util.Date` or `org.joda.time.DateTime` object. (optional) var withoutDueDate = true;  // bool? | Only include tasks which have no due date.
+Value may only be `true`,  as `false` is the default behavior. (optional)  (default to false) var followUpDate = followUpDate_example;  // string | Restrict to tasks that have a followUp date on the given date.
+By [default](https://docs.camunda.org/manual/7.15/reference/rest/overview/date-format/), the date must have the format `yyyy-MM-dd'T'HH:mm:ss.SSSZ`, e.g., `2013-01-23T14:42:45.342+0200`. (optional) var followUpDateExpression = followUpDateExpression_example;  // string | Restrict to tasks that have a followUp date on the date described by the given expression.
+See the [user guide](https://docs.camunda.org/manual/7.15/user-guide/process-engine/expression-language/#internal-context-functions) for more information on available functions.
 The expression must evaluate to a `java.util.Date` or `org.joda.time.DateTime` object. (optional) var followUpAfter = followUpAfter_example;  // string | Restrict to tasks that have a followUp date after the given date.
-By [default](https://docs.camunda.org/manual/7.14/reference/rest/overview/date-format/), the date must have the format `yyyy-MM-dd'T'HH:mm:ss.SSSZ`, e.g., `2013-01-23T14:42:45.542+0200`. (optional) var followUpAfterExpression = followUpAfterExpression_example;  // string | Restrict to tasks that have a followUp date after the date described by the given expression.
-See the [user guide](https://docs.camunda.org/manual/7.14/user-guide/process-engine/expression-language/#internal-context-functions) for more information on available functions.
+By [default](https://docs.camunda.org/manual/7.15/reference/rest/overview/date-format/), the date must have the format `yyyy-MM-dd'T'HH:mm:ss.SSSZ`, e.g., `2013-01-23T14:42:45.542+0200`. (optional) var followUpAfterExpression = followUpAfterExpression_example;  // string | Restrict to tasks that have a followUp date after the date described by the given expression.
+See the [user guide](https://docs.camunda.org/manual/7.15/user-guide/process-engine/expression-language/#internal-context-functions) for more information on available functions.
 The expression must evaluate to a `java.util.Date` or `org.joda.time.DateTime` object. (optional) var followUpBefore = followUpBefore_example;  // string | Restrict to tasks that have a followUp date before the given date.
-By [default](https://docs.camunda.org/manual/7.14/reference/rest/overview/date-format/), the date must have the format `yyyy-MM-dd'T'HH:mm:ss.SSSZ`, e.g., `2013-01-23T14:42:45.234+0200`. (optional) var followUpBeforeExpression = followUpBeforeExpression_example;  // string | Restrict to tasks that have a followUp date before the date described by the given expression.
-See the [user guide](https://docs.camunda.org/manual/7.14/user-guide/process-engine/expression-language/#internal-context-functions) for more information on available functions.
+By [default](https://docs.camunda.org/manual/7.15/reference/rest/overview/date-format/), the date must have the format `yyyy-MM-dd'T'HH:mm:ss.SSSZ`, e.g., `2013-01-23T14:42:45.234+0200`. (optional) var followUpBeforeExpression = followUpBeforeExpression_example;  // string | Restrict to tasks that have a followUp date before the date described by the given expression.
+See the [user guide](https://docs.camunda.org/manual/7.15/user-guide/process-engine/expression-language/#internal-context-functions) for more information on available functions.
 The expression must evaluate to a `java.util.Date` or `org.joda.time.DateTime` object. (optional) var followUpBeforeOrNotExistent = followUpBeforeOrNotExistent_example;  // string | Restrict to tasks that have no followUp date or a followUp date before the given date.
-By [default](https://docs.camunda.org/manual/7.14/reference/rest/overview/date-format/), the date must have the format `yyyy-MM-dd'T'HH:mm:ss.SSSZ`, e.g., `2013-01-23T14:42:45.432+0200`.
+By [default](https://docs.camunda.org/manual/7.15/reference/rest/overview/date-format/), the date must have the format `yyyy-MM-dd'T'HH:mm:ss.SSSZ`, e.g., `2013-01-23T14:42:45.432+0200`.
 The typical use case is to query all `active` tasks for a user for a given date. (optional) var followUpBeforeOrNotExistentExpression = followUpBeforeOrNotExistentExpression_example;  // string | Restrict to tasks that have no followUp date or a followUp date before the date described by the given expression.
-See the [user guide](https://docs.camunda.org/manual/7.14/user-guide/process-engine/expression-language/#internal-context-functions) for more information on available functions.
+See the [user guide](https://docs.camunda.org/manual/7.15/user-guide/process-engine/expression-language/#internal-context-functions) for more information on available functions.
 The expression must evaluate to a `java.util.Date` or `org.joda.time.DateTime` object. (optional) var createdOn = createdOn_example;  // string | Restrict to tasks that were created on the given date.
-By [default](https://docs.camunda.org/manual/7.14/reference/rest/overview/date-format/), the date must have the format `yyyy-MM-dd'T'HH:mm:ss.SSSZ`, e.g., `2013-01-23T14:42:45.324+0200`. (optional) var createdOnExpression = createdOnExpression_example;  // string | Restrict to tasks that were created on the date described by the given expression.
-See the [user guide](https://docs.camunda.org/manual/7.14/user-guide/process-engine/expression-language/#internal-context-functions) for more information on available functions.
+By [default](https://docs.camunda.org/manual/7.15/reference/rest/overview/date-format/), the date must have the format `yyyy-MM-dd'T'HH:mm:ss.SSSZ`, e.g., `2013-01-23T14:42:45.324+0200`. (optional) var createdOnExpression = createdOnExpression_example;  // string | Restrict to tasks that were created on the date described by the given expression.
+See the [user guide](https://docs.camunda.org/manual/7.15/user-guide/process-engine/expression-language/#internal-context-functions) for more information on available functions.
 The expression must evaluate to a `java.util.Date` or `org.joda.time.DateTime` object. (optional) var createdAfter = createdAfter_example;  // string | Restrict to tasks that were created after the given date.
-By [default](https://docs.camunda.org/manual/7.14/reference/rest/overview/date-format/), the date must have the format `yyyy-MM-dd'T'HH:mm:ss.SSSZ`, e.g., `2013-01-23T14:42:45.342+0200`. (optional) var createdAfterExpression = createdAfterExpression_example;  // string | Restrict to tasks that were created after the date described by the given expression.
-See the [user guide](https://docs.camunda.org/manual/7.14/user-guide/process-engine/expression-language/#internal-context-functions) for more information on available functions.
+By [default](https://docs.camunda.org/manual/7.15/reference/rest/overview/date-format/), the date must have the format `yyyy-MM-dd'T'HH:mm:ss.SSSZ`, e.g., `2013-01-23T14:42:45.342+0200`. (optional) var createdAfterExpression = createdAfterExpression_example;  // string | Restrict to tasks that were created after the date described by the given expression.
+See the [user guide](https://docs.camunda.org/manual/7.15/user-guide/process-engine/expression-language/#internal-context-functions) for more information on available functions.
 The expression must evaluate to a `java.util.Date` or `org.joda.time.DateTime` object. (optional) var createdBefore = createdBefore_example;  // string | Restrict to tasks that were created before the given date.
-By [default](https://docs.camunda.org/manual/7.14/reference/rest/overview/date-format/), the date must have the format `yyyy-MM-dd'T'HH:mm:ss.SSSZ`, e.g., `2013-01-23T14:42:45.332+0200`. (optional) var createdBeforeExpression = createdBeforeExpression_example;  // string | Restrict to tasks that were created before the date described by the given expression.
-See the [user guide](https://docs.camunda.org/manual/7.14/user-guide/process-engine/expression-language/#internal-context-functions) for more information on available functions.
+By [default](https://docs.camunda.org/manual/7.15/reference/rest/overview/date-format/), the date must have the format `yyyy-MM-dd'T'HH:mm:ss.SSSZ`, e.g., `2013-01-23T14:42:45.332+0200`. (optional) var createdBeforeExpression = createdBeforeExpression_example;  // string | Restrict to tasks that were created before the date described by the given expression.
+See the [user guide](https://docs.camunda.org/manual/7.15/user-guide/process-engine/expression-language/#internal-context-functions) for more information on available functions.
 The expression must evaluate to a `java.util.Date` or `org.joda.time.DateTime` object. (optional) var delegationState = delegationState_example;  // string | Restrict to tasks that are in the given delegation state.
 Valid values are `PENDING` and `RESOLVED`. (optional) var candidateGroups = candidateGroups_example;  // string | Restrict to tasks that are offered to any of the given candidate groups.
 Takes a comma-separated list of group names, so for example `developers,support,sales`. (optional) var candidateGroupsExpression = candidateGroupsExpression_example;  // string | Restrict to tasks that are offered to any of the candidate groups described by the given expression.
-See the [user guide](https://docs.camunda.org/manual/7.14/user-guide/process-engine/expression-language/#internal-context-functions) for more information on available functions.
+See the [user guide](https://docs.camunda.org/manual/7.15/user-guide/process-engine/expression-language/#internal-context-functions) for more information on available functions.
 The expression must evaluate to `java.util.List` of Strings. (optional) var withCandidateGroups = true;  // bool? | Only include tasks which have a candidate group.
 Value may only be `true`, as `false` is the default behavior. (optional)  (default to false) var withoutCandidateGroups = true;  // bool? | Only include tasks which have no candidate group.
 Value may only be `true`, as `false` is the default behavior. (optional)  (default to false) var withCandidateUsers = true;  // bool? | Only include tasks which have a candidate user.
 Value may only be `true`, as `false` is the default behavior. (optional)  (default to false)